kstenerud/safe-encoding/reference-implementation/safe16/executable/README.md

 Usage
 -----

-    Safe16: Encodes binary data into a radix-16 text format safe for use in modern text processors.
-    Output data is written to stdout.
-Input data may be a file, or stdin (by specifying the filename: '-')

-    Usage: safe16 [options] <filename>
+    Usage: safe16 [options] [file]
+    Where the default behavior is to encode from stdin to stdout.

     Options:
       -h: Print help and exit
       -v: Print version and exit
-      -d: Decode a file to stdout
+      -d: Decode instead of encoding
-      -e: Encode a file to stdout
-      -l: Use/expect a length field.
-MAKE SURE YOU MATCH THIS SETTING IN ENCODE AND DECODE -b <count>: Insert a line break every <count> output characters -i <count>: Insert <count> spaces indentation at the start of every line
+      -l: Encode/decode safe64l (with a length field) -n <count>: Insert a newline every <count> encoded characters -i <count>: Insert <count> spaces indentation on each line

+    File: If not specified, - (read from stdin) is assumed.